SunXQlab/PROB/README.md

 AM: Adjacent matrix of the inferred GRN. (aij) for the regulatory strength from gene j to gene i.

 ## Example demonstration

+The users need to first download all the files in this repository and save them into the working directory.

  *Load data*